GoogleCloudPlatform/vertex-ai-samples/notebooks/official/README.md

 [Custom image classification model training and batch prediction](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/custom/sdk-custom-image-classification-batch.ipynb)

 <blockquote>
-In this tutorial, you learn to use Vertex AI Training to create a custom trained model and use Vertex AI Batch Prediction to do a batch prediction on the trained model.
+In this tutorial, you learn to use `Vertex AI Training` to create a custom trained model and use `Vertex AI Batch Prediction` to do a batch prediction on the trained model.

-create a custom-trained model from a Python script in a Docker container using the Vertex AI SDK for Python, and then do a prediction on the deployed model by sending data.

 This tutorial uses the following Google Cloud ML services:

-- Vertex AI Training
+- `Vertex AI Training`
-- Vertex AI Batch Prediction
+- `Vertex AI Batch Prediction`
-- Vertex AI Model resource
+- `Vertex AI Mode`l resource

 The steps performed include:

-- Create a Vertex AI custom job for training a TensorFlow model.
+- Create a `Vertex AI` custom job for training a TensorFlow model.
-- Upload the trained model artifacts as a Model resource.
+- Upload the trained model artifacts as a `Model` resource.
 - Make a batch prediction.
 </blockquote>

 [Custom image classification model training and online prediction](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/custom/sdk-custom-image-classification-online.ipynb)

 <blockquote>
-In this tutorial, you learn to use Vertex AI Training to create a custom-trained model from a Python script in a Docker container, and learn to use Vertex AI Prediction to do a prediction on the deployed model by sending data.
+In this tutorial, you learn to use `Vertex AI Training` to create a custom-trained model from a Python script in a Docker container, and learn to use `Vertex AI Prediction` to do a prediction on the deployed model by sending data.

 This tutorial uses the following Google Cloud ML services:

-- Vertex AI Training
+- `Vertex AI Training`
-- Vertex AI Prediction
+- `Vertex AI Prediction`
-- Vertex AI Model resource
+- `Vertex AI Model` resource
-- Vertex AI Endpoint resource
+- `Vertex AI Endpoint` resource

 The steps performed include:

-- Create a Vertex AI custom job for training a TensorFlow model.
+- Create a `Vertex AI` custom job for training a TensorFlow model.
-- Upload the trained model artifacts to a Model resource.
+- Upload the trained model artifacts to a `Model` resource.
-- Create a serving Endpoint resource.
+- Create a serving `Endpoint` resource.
-- Deploy the Model resource to a serving Endpoint resource.
+- Deploy the Model resource to a serving `Endpoint` resource.
 - Make a prediction.
-- Undeploy the Model resource.
+- Undeploy the `Model` resource.
 </blockquote>

 ### Vertex Explainable AI